LeMaterial/lematerial-fetcher/README.md

 ## Logging

 Failed URL attempts are logged in a file named `<table_name>_failed_urls.log` within the specified log directory.

+## Acknowledgements

+This project leverages data from several established materials databases.
+Please see [ACKNOWLEDGEMENTS.md](./ACKNOWLEDGEMENTS.md) for complete information about the data sources used and proper citations for academic use.

 ## License and copyright